jwaterson/Object-Oriented-Programming-Feefo/README.md

 ### Standardizing Job Titles process ###

-Given a standardized job titles list of "Architect", "Software engineer", "Quantity surveyor", and "Accountant", write a process that returns the standardized result for the input based upon which of the titles best matches it.
+Given a standardized job titles list of "Architect", "Software engineer", "Quantity surveyor", and "Accountant", returns the standardized result for the input based upon which of the titles best matches it.

 | input              |     | standardized        |
 |--------------------|-----|---------------------|